 The Guildhall School of Dancing was made (and still is) the only ISTD Approved Dance Centre in Norwich.
 We are able to offer teacher training courses for those dancers who wish to pursue dance teaching as a career.

 December 2018 marked an end of an era as sadly we had to vacate our Newmarket Road premises.

 Going through the building and finding treasures from the over the years was an adventure and trip down memory lane with many volunteers helping with our moving out.
 We celebrated with a surprise indoor picnic with past and current students coming to say goodbye to the building.

 Classes continued in various hired venues while we searched for our new home which we finally found in September 2019.

 We are now based at The Spinney in the grounds of City Academy in Norwich.

 3 former class rooms have been transformed into purpose-built studios and a changing/ waiting area.

 September 2019 brought another change as Abigail and Daniel Waite, 2 of Francesca Waite’s children have become teachers at GSD.
 After being brought up at the dance school and taking all of their ISTD exams they both went away to vocational college and ultimately danced professionally for years in the UK and overseas.
 After gaining their teaching qualifications they have come to work at the family business.
 The dance school has been brought into a new era with new teachers and a new studio but maintains the traditions and priorities that make GSD special.

 Despite the lockdown due to the COVID 19 pandemic we have managed to keep the dance school going through online classes on ‘zoom’ and kept the morale of the whole school up with some fun competitions and games as well as preparing for exams when we get back to the studio.

-2021 marks GSD’s 75th birthday and we plan on celebrating….
+2021 marked GSD’s 75th birthday!
 We have survived WW2 so we can survive COVID 19.
 Let’s look forward to many more years of dancing together.